We may earn a fee if you click on the links below. Compensation does not determine ranking. Not all brands are included. Learn more.

 Home equity loans and HELOCs when you have bad credit

-Both of these let homeowners borrow an amount equivalent to approximately 85% of the equity they have in their homes, but they do so in different ways.
+Both of these options let homeowners borrow an amount equivalent to approximately 85% of their home's equity, but they do so in different ways.

 It’s important to note that both loans present a big risk: since your home serves as collateral, the bank could foreclose on it if you fail to pay back the loan.